 There is a fee for freezing each semen sample.

-City Fertility Centre freezing fees include 12 months’ complimentary storage for sperm, eggs and embryos.
+City Fertility Centre freezing fees include 12 months’ complimentary storage for sperm,

 We also offer reduced sperm-freezing fees for oncology patients.